How Design Thinking Leads to Increased User Engagement?

 Now that you have empathised with the issues and problems faced by the consumers by gathering user data from different contexts, now you need to go deeper into the data and dig out data-driven insights from this pool of data.
 This is when you can get a comprehensive idea about solving the problem by analysing the user data. .

-After you detect the issues or problems in the products relating to customer experience, you can easily find gaps or loopholes in the current product that are responsible for these problems and issues.
+After you detect the issues or problems in the products relating to customer experience research, you can easily find gaps or loopholes in the current product that are responsible for these problems and issues.
 By analysing the customer pain points and the customer data you can also find out the missing features or solutions that can make your product more user friendly.

 Ideate